nayehi/TidyData-Project/README.md

 The researches then partitioned the obtained dataset into two sets, in which 70% of the volunteers were selected for generating the Training data and 30% the Test data.

-The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters, then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
-The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
-The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-[View Feature Details](https://github.com/nayehi/TidyData-Project/blob/master/Features).
-Features were normalized and bounded within [-1,1].
-Each feature vector is a row in the data file.

-##Each record consists of:
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Activity label.
-- An identifier of the subject who carried out the experiment.

 The Test data consists of 2947 observations across 561 variables.
 The Training data consists of 7352 observations across the same 561 variables.

-#Current Project
+#This Project

-The data for the current project consists of the Test and Training files, along with the associated variable names and a mapping of experiment activities to unique identifiers, which have been stored in separate files.
+The input data for the current project consists of the Test and Training files, along with the associated variable names and a mapping of experiment activities to unique identifiers, which have been stored in separate files.

 The project was to write a single script, run_analysis.R, which does the following:
 1) Merge the training and the test sets to create one data set.